 In Kubernetes, the configuration for access to your cluster is a format known as kubeconfig

-that is normally stored as a file.
-It contains details such as cluster API server addresses and user access credentials.
-Treat it as sensitive data.
-Tools like kubectl
+that is stored as a file.
+It contains details such as cluster API server addresses and access credentials or a command to get the access credential from a kubectl

-use kubeconfig
+use the kubeconfig

 to connect and authenticate to a cluster and perform operations on it.